levysoft/CBZResizer/README.md

 Where input_file is the CBZ or CBR file to be processed and compression_percentage is an optional value indicating the compression level (0-100, default 50%).

+## Sample Files for Testing
+If you need sample CBZ or CBR files to test the CBZ Resizer script, you can download pre-built files from the following link: https://github.com/clach04/sample_reading_media/releases/.
+These files can be useful for testing the resizing and conversion functionalities of the script without the need to use large files

 ## Contributing
 Contributions are always welcome!
 Please follow these steps to contribute to the project: